 Listen up Space Mountain fans, there’s a new addition to the Walt Disney World Resort attraction that just may be music to your ears.
 It’s an enhanced audio experience with sounds you’ve never heard before.
 Walt Disney Imagineering has added a new composition that’s exclusive to the attraction at Magic Kingdom Park that will play with varying sound effects throughout all “flights” on 60 newly installed speakers.
 “Starry-O-Phonic Sound” compliments a slew of enhancements that debuted on Space Mountain last year, including new lighting, storyline elements and updated decor.
 Here’s a special message from The Space Mountain Project Team.

-posted on August 30th, 2010 by Thomas Smith, Social Media Director, Disney Parks
+posted on August 30th, 2010 by Thomas Smith, Editorial Content Director, Disney Parks

-posted on November 13th, 2009 by Thomas Smith, Social Media Director, Disney Parks
+posted on November 13th, 2009 by Thomas Smith, Editorial Content Director, Disney Parks

 As you know, the classic Space Mountain experience still exists — it’s just being updated with new technology and 21st century gadgetry.
 Inside the attraction, there’s new lighting as well as special “darkening” effects.
 And you’ll see updated color schemes for rocket capsules, line and load areas.
 Imagineers worked with Walt Disney World Facilities Asset Management for even more enhancements, including new paint, carpet, seat fabric and other décor elements.